andvsilva/blockchain_and_money_MIT/README.md

 ## [Reading](https://ocw.mit.edu/courses/sloan-school-of-management/15-s12-blockchain-and-money-fall-2018/readings/)

 ### Study questions:
+I will answer the questions based on the lectures of this course.

 - **Introduction**:
   - 1 - What is blockchain technology and why might it be a catalyst for change for the financial sector?
+   **My answer:**
+   The blockchain technology is a consensus protocol used to create an append-only log, being a transaction ledger that can them be used to form an auditable database:
+    - Secured via cryptography:
+      - hash functions for tamper resistance and integrity
+      - Digital signatures for consent
+      - Consensus for agreement
+      - Addresses 'Cost of trust' (Byzantine Generals problem)
+        - permissioned
+        - permissionless (**BITCOIN AND ETHEREUM BLOCKCKAIN**)
   - 2 - What do you as a student wish to learn from this course, ‘Blockchain and Money’?
+    **My answer:**
+    In this course I hope to learn blockchain technology and the money rules basics and how this will be inserted in the financial world to the future.